Local Area Unemployment Statistics (LAUS)

 Description

-The Bureau of Labor Statistics’ Local Area Unemployment Statistics (LAUS) program provides monthly and annual measures of employment, unemployment, and labor force participation for more than 7,500 geographic areas, including states, counties, and metropolitan regions.
+The Bureau of Labor Statistics' Local Area Unemployment Statistics (LAUS) program provides monthly and annual measures of employment, unemployment, and labor force participation for more than 7,500 geographic areas, including states, counties, and metropolitan regions.
 This nationally standardized program delivers highly reliable, residence-based data that allow analysts to compare labor-market performance across communities and over time.
-By combining administrative records, household surveys, and population estimates, LAUS produces consistent statistical data used to monitor job markets, analyze workforce participation, and assess economic health at local and regional levels.
+By combining administrative records, household surveys, and population estimates, Local Area Unemployment Statistics produces consistent, methodologically sound data used to monitor job markets, analyze workforce participation, and assess economic health at local and regional levels.

 Publisher